Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

 \subsection{Round-Trip Translation through PL}

 We first investigate the capabilities of LLMs to fix bugs via RTT using another programming language as the intermediate.
 For this purpose, we use the LLMs which are able to translate Java code into another PL: PLBART (Java $\leftrightarrow$ C\#), CodeT5 (Java $\leftrightarrow$ C\#), and TransCoder (Java $\leftrightarrow$ C++, Java $\leftrightarrow$ Python).
 Table~\ref{tab:round-trip-pl-nsolved} summarises the bug fixing performance of RTT along with the intermediate language used in RTT.
-We set plausibility to 1 if at least one of the 25 generated candidate patches passes all the tests for a given buggy code sample, sum up plausibility over buggy code examples in a dataset, and then take an average over 10 runs with different seeds.
-We refer to the number of buggy samples with plausible patches for a dataset as \emph{plausibility rate.} For RTT through PL, we observe that the average plausibility rate is low, with at most eight bugs repaired on average for the HumanEval-Java dataset with 164 buggy code examples and at most three code examples repaired on average for the remaining three datasets.
-PLBART only fixes a single bug across the four datasets with RTT.
-CodeT5 provides at most two plausible patches for any of the datasets.
+We set plausibility to 1 if at least one of the 10 generated candidate patches passes all the tests for a given buggy code sample, sum up plausibility over buggy code examples in a dataset, and then take an average over 10 runs with different seeds.
+We refer to the number of unique problems with at least one plausible patch as \emph{plausibility rate.}